A new GEE method to account for heteroscedasticity, using asymmetric least-square regressions: Models and Methods

-The GEEE method models the underlying correlation structure from the same subject by formally including a hypothesized structure with the within-subject correlation.
-For a fixed \(\tau,\) the GEEE estimator \(\widehat{\boldsymbol{\beta}}_{\tau}\) is derived by solving the following GEEE equations
+The $\GEEE$ method models the underlying correlation structure from the same subject by formally including a hypothesized structure to account for the within-subject correlation.
+For a fixed $\tau,$ the $\GEEE$ estimator $\widehat{\boldsymbol{\beta}}_{\tau}$ is derived by solving the following $\GEEE$ equations

-where \(\boldsymbol{V}_{i\tau}\) is a working covariance matrix represented as
+where $\boldsymbol{V}_{i\tau} \ $ is a working covariance matrix represented as